Rosuav/StilleBot/templates/raidfinder.md

 # $$title||Followed streams$$

 > ### Tag preferences
 > Choose which tags you like or dislike.
-Liked tags will be promoted among
+Liked tags will be promoted among<br>
 > followed streams; disliked tags will be correspondingly demoted.
-Preferences
+Preferences<br>
 > will affect Magic sort, beginning the next time you load the page.
 >
 > <ul></ul>